exxeleron/enterprise-components/tutorial/Lesson05/README.md

 ### Authorization

-Authorization specifies access to resources available for users.
+Authorization specifies access to resources available to users.
 It also specifies how detailed should be the checks of queries issued by users.

-It is possible to block query execution basing on forbidden words (`stopWords`) or allowed `q` namespaces.
+It is possible to block query execution based on forbidden words (`stopWords`) or allowed `q` namespaces.

 Authorization checks can be set on different levels:
 - `NONE` - do not perform any query checks; allow user to freely run code.
 Recommended for technical users.
 - `STRICT` - allow only functional-form queries; do not check `stopWords`; check function name against allowed namespaces.
-Recommended for interface functions' calls (e.g. from qJava)
+Recommended for interface functions' calls (e.g. from [`qJava`](https://github.com/exxeleron/qJava))
 - `FLEX` - perform detailed check on a query (functional or passed as string); check against `stopWords` and allowed namespaces but allow nested function calls